linuxthor/kark/README.md

 ## What is KARK?

-KARK is a tool that attempts to patch sys_seteuid code in the kern_prot.o file to remove safety checks and relinks the kernel so that when the system is restarted any call like seteuid(0) from an unprivileged user will succeed.
+KARK is a tool that when **run as root** attempts to patch sys_seteuid code in the kern_prot.o file to remove safety checks and relinks the kernel so that when the system is restarted any call like seteuid(0) from an unprivileged user will succeed.
 KARK is a minimal example of an **experimental** rootkit-like program provided as a **proof of concept** for security research and demonstration.

 ```
 $ ssh james@192.168.0.90